chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 >
 > Anyways, this is obviously just a theory of mine.
 But I seriously think that it cannot be a simple coincidence that the Crimson Witch of Flames, whose name and aspect seems to connect with that of the Lone Butterfly, has her set in the same domain where said Butterfly sealed Tao Dou during the last Seven-and-Eight Gate Array.
 Hoyo never leave this things out there by chance.

 The fact that they not only renamed the domain's challenges to "Roaring Fire" (which makes it relevant to Signora's CWoF form, and the only domain that was renamed in 4.8), but also made a potential connection between the backstory mentioned on Lantern Rite and the domain, is incredibly suspicious, as if they're hinting that this might be relevant further down the line.
-Additionally, Signora's moths in her boss fight is referred to as "Crimson Lotus Moth", the Lone Butterfly was the only one of the Eight Adepts to sacrifice herself during the purification spell [according to Yun Jin](https://genshin-impact.fandom.com/wiki/Liyue_Celebrates_and_Eight_Adepts_Face_a_Hidden_Calamity), and Signora was the 8th Harbinger, so there might even be an implied connection there.
+Additionally, Signora's moths in her boss fight are referred to as "Crimson Lotus Moth", the Lone Butterfly was the only one of the Eight Adepts to sacrifice herself during the purification spell [according to Yun Jin](https://genshin-impact.fandom.com/wiki/Liyue_Celebrates_and_Eight_Adepts_Face_a_Hidden_Calamity), and Signora was the 8th Harbinger, so there might even be an implied connection there.

+It's worth noting that this might simply due to the domain's recommended element being changed from Cryo to Hydro, which isn't observed in other domains that recommended multiple elements prior to the change.
+However, it's still something we should pay attention to, given the relevance of the two artifact sets in here.

 > Paimon: We were actually learning about the Eight Adepts earlier, but we never found out who the Three Beasts of Tao Dou were.
 >
 > Yun Jin: Oh really?
 Well for starters, the Three Beasts of Tao Dou are also known as the Three Immortals of Tao Dou.